chayajain18/IBM-Project-36634-1660296760/README.md

 <ol>The Bot should be able to answer loan queries.</ol>
 <ol>The Bot should be able to answer general banking queries.</ol>
 <ol>The Bot should be able to answer queries regarding net banking.</ol></p>
-##PROJECT OBJECTIVE:
+PROJECT OBJECTIVE:
-After completing this project, you will learn how to Work with Watson Assistant
+<p>After completing this project, you will learn how to
+Work with Watson Assistant
 Create Skills  in Watson Assistant
 Use Entities, Intents, Dialogues
-Deploy skill to generate a preview link
+Deploy skill to generate a preview link</p>
 PROBLEM STATEMENT:
 <p></p>

 SERVICES USED:
-<p>IBM Watson Assistant</p>
+IBM Watson Assistant
 ![image](https://user-images.githubusercontent.com/83297844/194100388-c8a731b7-06b0-4d8f-ab22-6df3102f8900.png)